rpianezza/GenomeDelta/README.md

 from:
 <https://github.com/rpianezza/GenomeDelta/blob/main/macOS/setup.sh>.

-Double clicking on the setup file will install GD in the root folder.
+You can make the file executable with the command below, then double clicking on the setup file will install GD in the root folder.

+    chmod +x Downloads/setup.sh

 Alternatively, open a terminal and move to the folder where you want to install GD, for example the Applications folder.
 From the Application folder, call the downloaded `setup.sh` file:

     cd Applications
-    chmod +x ../Downloads/setup.sh
     bash ../Downloads/setup.sh

 For a **manual installation**, clone the GD repository to your local